Things To Do In Harbin In the Winter

 - Ideal Time: 1:00pm – 5:00pm

-- Best Time to see it is the nighttime when the ice sculptures are lit up with colorful lights
+- Best Time to see it is the nighttime when the ice sculptures are lit up with colourful lights

 - With temperatures ranging from 20 to -30 degrees, it is important to keep walking, moving your limbs and layer up in very warm clothing

-- You can dance to the musical acts in order to keep your body warm
+- You can dance to the musical acts to keep your body warm

 - Ideal Time: 5:00pm – 9:00pm